Are you looking for the best laptops for architecture students? This is the article for you.

 The numbers are just a conventional indication of the model’s performance and have nothing to do with the processor’s technical specifications.
 The higher the number that defines the model, the better the performance of the processor in question: an i7 will be more powerful than an i5 which, in turn, will be more powerful than an i3.

 The Core i3, the cheapest model of the Core range, is aimed at users without too many pretensions.
-They are ideal for home and office use: web browsing, social networking, Office suite and use of basic multimedia content .
-These CPUs have two cores and use Hyper-threading technology … ok, maybe I’m getting too complicated!
-For the moment, just know that Hyper-threading technology allows the processor to organize the operations performed by a single core more efficiently .
-The ‘ Hyper-threadingis a godsend in rendering, video editing and for all those applications that use multiple cores at a time.
+They are ideal for home and office use: web browsing, social networking, Office suite, and use of basic multimedia content.
+These CPUs have two cores and use Hyper-threading technology … ok, maybe I'm getting too complicated!
+For the moment, just know that Hyper-threading technology allows the processor to organize the operations performed by a single core more efficiently.
+'Hyper-threading is a godsend in rendering, video editing, and for all those applications that use multiple cores at a time.
 Ah, before you ask me, the answer is yes: most of the software you use on your computer to make architecture use multiple cores at the same time 😉

 Also Read: Best Laptop For Online School

-If the i3s are not the best for a computer to do architecture, some models of the Core i5 line are a good compromise between performance and cost and are the best choice for those who want to build a gaming PC.
+If the i3s is not the best for a computer to do architecture, some models of the Core i5 line are a good compromise between performance and cost and are the best choice for those who want to build a gaming PC.
 Most desktop versions of these processors are equipped with 4 physical cores and are able to automatically decide if it is necessary to concentrate the CPU power in a single core at the expense of the others (for example, when we use applications that use only one core ) through Turbo Boost technology.
 These processors also have dedicated graphics memory for low-power basic operations but do not take advantage of hyper-threading.

 We arrive at the Core i7, dedicated to professional use and much more expensive.
 All i7 line processors exploit Hyper-threading; depending on the model, they have from 4 to 8 physical cores and support the insertion of a number ranging from 2 to 8 RAM memory banks.
 In short, in the i7 line, there is a variety of very different processors that, generally, have better-integrated graphics, a more efficient Turbo Boost, and, above all, a better cache.
 The cache of a processor is used to temporarily store the data used most frequently to speed up the most common operations, and it is a very important specification when considering the purchase of a new CPU (not only in a computer to make architecture!).